What Are Wheelchair Securement Options?

 Contact Our Mobility Specialist to Find Your Best Option

 If you’re still unsure what securement system is your best option, we’re here to help at Freedom Motors.
 Since 1987, we’ve been producing a wide variety of wheelchair-accessible vehicles, including minivans, SUVs and even small cars.
 We’ll consider your unique needs and recommend the best securement system for you or provide a customized solution, always putting safety first.
-To learn more about our accessible vehicles, browse our inventory or contact us today!
+To learn more about our accessible vehicles, browse our Handicap Vehicles For Sale or contact us today!